bcgsc/btl/_posts/2017-09-23-another post.md

 ---
 layout: post
 title: One more example
-category: blog
+category: conference
 ---

 Each post has its own page.
 This source file?
 A simple markdown file.
-EZ PZ.

 <!-- more -->